ArtrixTech/DynaGammy/README.md

 # Gammy

-Adjusts pixel brightness based on screen contents.
-It dims the screen if it's too bright (according to user settings) and viceversa.
+is a GUI tool for adjusting pixel brightness automatically (or manually) and temperature (manual only for now).

+It can dim the screen if its content is too bright, or brighten it otherwise.
+This can help your eyes adjust when switching between dark and light windows, especially at night or in suboptimal lighting conditions.

 ## Installation